Who We Are

 Our work at the Centre for Race and Culture is guided by our Vision and Mission statements.

-To create an inclusive society free of racism.
+To create an inclusive society free of discrimination and racism.

-The Centre for Race and Culture works within the community to promote and support individual, collective, and systemic change to address racism and encourage intercultural understanding.
-Our expertise spans workplace development, community building, research, and education.
+The Centre for Race and Culture works within the community to advocate and support individual, social and systemic change to address racism and discrimination and increase intercultural understanding.
+Our expertise spans workplace development, community building, research and education.

 What We Do

 The work of CFRAC is grounded in the issues, concerns, and strengths in the community.
-We engage in a range of work that addresses our key objectives:
+Taking an intersectional approach, we engage in a range of work that addresses our key objectives:

-- To conduct research, compile data, and disseminate results about racism or ethno-racial disparities, to increase understanding and awareness about existing rights of racial minorities.
+- Conduct research, compile data, and disseminate results about discrimination, with the focus on racism or ethno-racial disparities, to increase understanding and awareness about existing rights and lived experiences of racial and cultural groups that have been marginalized and minoritized, including but not limited to Indigenous, Black, and Newcomer communities

 For more information, you can visit our programs and initiatives pages, and view some of our publications.
 You can also join our mailing list and follow us on social media to stay informed about issues, events, and opportunities.